 Summer Research Grants

 The goal of the Student Opportunities for Academic Research (SOAR) summer research grant is to facilitate student research in collaboration with a faculty mentor.
 Projects may be based on a faculty member's existing research or newly designed by the student and faculty mentor.
 SOAR provides students and their faculty mentor a stipend for up to ten weeks of full-time work.
 Proposals may also include a request for project expenses.
-The SOAR committee invites students and faculty to submit proposals for the Summer Research Grant by the Monday after Spring Break.
+The SOAR committee invites students and faculty to submit proposals for the Summer Research Grant by Monday, March 15th.

 At the time of the project, a student must be of at least sophomore standing, and have completed at least one full-time semester at Moravian College.
 If the QPA of the student is less than 3.0, the faculty mentor will include an explanation of why the student is recommended for the program in the cover-page form.